Questions and Answers

 Answers to frequently asked questions about Copytrack

 Copytrack searches all over the world for your images and offers the image post-licensing worldwide.
 If there is no agreement with the infringer, we can enforce your rights in many countries.

 No!
 Copytrack is free of charge for you.
 We take a commission only in the case of success.

-Typically you will receive 70% of the license fee or compensation.
+Typically you will receive up to 70% of the license fee or compensation.
 For more detailed information please visit our Pricing page.

 Billing takes place automatically, so you don’t have to worry about anything.

 Our innovative technology allows us to search the internet for your images efficiently and automatically to evaluate hits.
 Therefore, we can offer our service to you risk-free.

 We finance ourselves exclusively through the successful enforcement of your image rights.
 Only in the event of success will Copytrack receive a commission.

 We use several state-of-the-art technologies for our reverse image search, such as Artificial Intelligence and Big Data.

 Our new image-matching software uses not only the metadata of a photo but compares the images at the pixel level.
 This enables us to find even duplicated photographs or modified images.

 In order to make your search for illegally used images as effective as possible, we recommend that you only upload images that you have already sold for online use – or that are freely accessible online.

 Only these images can be stolen – and found by our search engine.
 In addition, the upload time is shortened by your preselection.
 This speeds up the search and makes it easier for you to keep track.

 The Copytrack Image Search is designed to find even slightly modified versions of your images.
 Collaged, retouched, cropped or color-matched images can also be found using the original.

 Therefore, it is not necessary to upload multiple versions of an image to Copytrack.